mohammadjalali/twitter-persian-word-cloud/README.md

 - image==1.5.28
 - arabic-reshaper==2.0.15

-2- Second of all config your json file for twitter APIs
+2- Second of all edit config.json file for twitter APIs